Enjoying our puzzle hints?

 FORD

-Definition: to cross a river
+Definition: to cross a river, especially at a shallow point

 Connections #1068 explained